zakodium-oss/react-kbs/README.md

 It is possible to pass optional metadata with each shortcut in the `meta` field.
 The metadata will then be available in the objects returned by `useKbsGlobalList()`.

 `react-kbs` doesn't use the metadata object, which can have any shape.
-It can be used to dynamically render a list with all shortcuts with documentation about them.
+A common use case is to dynamically render a list with all shortcuts and documentation about them.

 ```js
 useKbsGlobal([